kmesh-net/kmesh/docs/kmesh_deploy_and_develop_in_kind.md

 # Kmesh Deploy and Develop in Kind

 [Kind](https://github.com/kubernetes-sigs/kind) is a convenient tool for quickly deploying kubernetes cluster locally.
-We can use `kind` to create an `istio` cluster and deploy `kmesh` on it.
+We can use `kind` to create an `istio` cluster and deploy `kmesh`.

 ## Deploy Kmesh in Kind